 “In those days Caesar Augustus decreed that a census should be taken of the entire Roman world.
 Everyone went to their own town to register.

 So Joseph went to Bethlehem the town of David, because he was a descendant of David.
 He went there to register with Mary, who was pledged to be married to him and was expecting a child.

 While they were there, the time came for the baby to be born, and she gave birth to her firstborn, a son.
 She wrapped him in cloths and placed him in a manger, because there was no room available for them in the inn.”

 The stable is a rather open-air affair for trees can be seen behind the back wall and there does not appear to be a roof.
-On the floor the cobbles, front centre, are covered not only by straw but ears of wheat - a strangely extravagant way of bedding livestock – they symbolise the body of Christ.
+On the floor the cobbles, front centre, are covered not only by straw but ears of wheat - a strangely extravagant way of bedding livestock.
+Pre-Raphaelites loved symbolism and the ears of wheat symbolise the body of Christ.
 A stylised clump of grass in the left foreground emphasises the modest location for the nativity.

 East Window – centre panel: